liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 title:  Manual Class Creation
-summary:  How to create a class "manually," logging in with a Google, Github, or Microsoft account.
+summary:  How to create a class "manually," logging in with a Google, Microsoft, or Github account.

 # Manual Class Creation